 One of the main goals for updating the Sherwood West Concept Plan is to plan for additional employment land and to prioritize job growth and expansion of the City's tax base, as directed by the Sherwood City Council.
 A better future jobs-to-housing ratio will provide the opportunity for more Sherwood residents to work in the city, rather than having to commute elsewhere for work.
-This has benefits in terms of quality of life, traffic congestion, and lower emissions.
+This has benefits in terms of quality of life, traffic

 To understand opportunities for economic development and job creation in Sherwood West, the project team (staff and consultants) studied economic opportunities and development trends, evaluated the area's assets and constraints, and spoke with local developers, stakeholders, and leading economists.
 Key findings from these studies are summarized below.
 Full summaries can be found in Appendix F, Development Trends and Implications Memo, and Appendix G, Economic Opportunities Memo.
+While these appendices provide context for Sherwood prior to 2021, they do not incorporate development trends in Sherwood since then.
+Significant industrial growth occurred in the City between 2021 and 2023.